ajahne/blog/_drafts/2019-9-9-top-referenced-refactorings.md

 Now, because a refactoring is mentioned more than another does that make it more _important_?
 No.  While "Extract Function" is essential, there are additional refactorings such as "Rename Variable", "Replace Temp with Query", and "Decompose Conditional" that are fundamental to make cleaner, more maintainable, and economic code.

+Now that we've discussed the data, how did we do it?

 # Part 2: How the deed was done.

 ## My initial thoughts and high level ideas